 Agile is defined as the ability to move quickly and easily.
-Moving this concept into software development, Agile is the capacity to coordinate the project in order to increase the Return of Investment (ROI).
+If you translate this concept to software development, Agile is the ability to coordinate a project while being able to react quickly to changes in your environment, keep risks to a minimum and quickly reach your objectives.

-What really matters in an Agile project?
-The Agile methodology is comparable to a set of “dance steps” that are helping the team to deliver a working software.
-This is what the Agile Manifesto says:
+But how will Agile help?
+The Agile methodology is comparable to a set of “dance steps” that are guiding the team to deliver a working software.
+The Agile Manifesto has some ground rules:

 Individuals and interactions over processes and tools